EfrenRobles/lacassa/README.md

         $emp = DB::connection('cassandra')->table('emp')->get();

 ** Models ** (beta)
-    To use models on casandra is mandatory enable fasaces and eloquent first in the bootstrap/app.php
+    To use models on casandra is mandatory enable Facades and Eloquent first in the bootstrap/app.php

     $app->withFacades();
     $app->withEloquent();